Queuni/Match3-Core/README.md

 - Fix issue where empty input was not validated before passing to the parser

 - Update dependencies and resolve compatibility warning from pytest

+- Add integration tests for the new export endpoint